-Food safety, it’s no yolk: time to get serious on consistent egg standards, says Nuffield Scholar
+Food safety, it’s no yolk: time to get serious on consistent egg standards, says Scholar

 They produce one of the most nutritious, affordable and accessible food sources in the world, but too often Australian egg producers find themselves in the centre of a national food safety scare, even with little or no evidence being traced back to the farm.
 Victorian free-range egg producer Lachie Green and his wife Milicent, together with his parents Alan and Shelley, own and operate a successful egg business, Green Eggs Pty Ltd, consisting of 36,000 free range hens on a mixed farming operation at Lake Fyans, Victoria.

 Established in 1999, Green Eggs found a gap in the market that understood the value of a quality product and believed in the ethos of how it had been produced.
-Today, they produce 210,000 eggs per week and supply into restaurants, cafes and farmers markets across Melbourne and Victoria.
+Today, they produce 210,000 eggs per week and supply into restaurants, cafes and farmers markets.
 Despite being at the forefront of quality assurance programs and taking the upmost care to guarantee quality and safety on farm, the business found itself in an unimaginable position in 2014, when a café they supplied to was linked to a salmonella outbreak.

 “I work in an industry that’s filled with passionate farmers, world class research and consumers who love the product, but the industry needs better mechanisms to future proof itself, particularly when it comes to food safety concerns,” Mr Green said.

-“My Nuffield research was focussed on gaining a greater understanding of the current egg climate in Australia including the rules and regulations around egg production, and the use of eggs in the food service industry.
-The Scholarship enabled me to visit world class facilities in the United Kingdom, the Netherlands and the United States, and examine their respective operating environments and policies, to ultimately see whether they could be implemented back here in Australia.
+“My research was focussed on gaining a greater understanding of the current egg climate including rules and regulations around egg production and the use of eggs in the food service industry.
+It enabled me to visit world class facilities in the UK, the Netherlands and the United States, and examine their respective operating environments and policies, to ultimately see whether they could be implemented back here in Australia.

-Mr Green said that current egg regulation in Australia is piecemeal, with no federal legislation applied consistently across the country.
+Current egg regulation in Australia is piecemeal with no consistent federal legislation.